-(b) to encourage competition among generators and retailers in the South West interconnected system, including by facilitating efficient entry of new competitors;

-(c) to avoid discrimination in that market against particular energy options and technologies, including sustainable energy options and technologies such as those that make use of renewable resources or that reduce overall greenhouse gas emissions;
+- (b) to encourage competition among generators and retailers in the South West interconnected system, including by facilitating efficient entry of new competitors; - (c) to avoid discrimination in that market against particular energy options and technologies, including sustainable energy options and technologies such as those that make use of renewable resources or that reduce overall greenhouse gas emissions;

 The IMO considers that the proposal supports market objective (b) and (c) by avoiding discrimination in the market against particular energy options and technologies, encouraging competition among generators and facilitating efficient entry of new competitors.
-The IMO considers that this would be achieved by enhancing the fairness and equity in the process and requirements, and ensuring all new entrants, whether scheduled or intermittent generators, are treated in a similar manner, to the extent practicable.
+The IMO deems that this would be achieved by enhancing the fairness and equity in the process and requirements, and ensuring all new entrants, whether scheduled or intermittent generators, are treated in a similar manner, to the extent practicable.

-It will be necessary to make some changes to the IMO settlement systems to implement this rule change.
-The IMO has obtained a quote from its system support vendor for AUD \$4,762 (USD \$3,225) to carry out the system changes.
+It will be necessary to make some changes to the IMO settlement systems to implement this Rule Change.
+The IMO has obtained a quote from its system support vendor for approximately \$4,762 AUD (\$3,225 USD) to carry out the system changes.

-4.2.
-IMO's Draft Decision
+6.2 The IMO's Final Decision

-The IMO's draft decision is to implement the proposed amendments to 4.26.1 and 4.26.1A, in order to introduce the requirement for Intermittent Generators to receive Capacity Cost Refunds in the case where Facilities are not commissioned in accordance with the relevant applications made for Certified Reserve Capacity and Capacity Credits.
+The IMO's final decision is to implement the proposed amendments to clauses 4.26.1 and 4.26.1A to the Wholesale Electricity Market Rules.